PostHog/internallinker/README.md

 * It then loops through all the blog post text for every post, and when a keyword is used, it suggests an internal link is made
 * the user can then grab the updated posts in the `generated-posts` folder

-# Todo

-* handle duplicated keywords
-  * pick randomly between them *and* show user if this is the case
-* make more obvious to user which files have been edited

 ## Pre-requisites

 First, make sure you have some markdown blog posts with keywords in their front matter (see `/example-posts` for the right format).
 Keywords should be split by commas (without spaces)